FlorianSchroevers/af-detection/README.md

 		Description:
-        	Detects P-peaks in an ECG by looking for max values inside windows between the R-peaks, but takes the T-peak into regard as well as missing P-peaks.
-            Returns the amount of P-peaks and a number between 0 and 1 representing the relation between the mean of the P-peaks and the mean of the R-peaks.
+        	Detects P-peaks in an ECG by looking for max values inside windows between the R-peaks, but takes the T-peak into regard as well as missing P-peaks. returns the amount of P-peaks and a number between 0 and 1 representing the relation between the mean of the P-peaks and the mean of the R-peaks.
         Args:
             data_x : np.ndarray